 This post may contain affiliate links.
 Please read our disclosure policy for more information.

 If you’ve read the Little House books, you know that Laura’s time in De Smet begins in By the Shores of Silver Lake.
 If you haven’t read the books and would like to, you can click on this affiliate link below to purchase a set.
-By clicking on this link, I may get a commission at no extra cost to you.

 We only spent an afternoon, evening, and morning here, but I could have stayed for days!
 Since we were on our way to the Black Hills, we didn’t stay long.
 We began our exploring in town.